Roisin-Fallon/Programming_and_Scripting_Project_2019/README.md

 11. Anderson, Edgar.
 1935.
 “The Irises of the Gaspe Peninsula.”
 Bulletin of the American Iris Society 59: 2–5.

 12. Suruchi Fialoke.
 2019.
 Classification of Iris Varieties.
 [ONLINE] Available at: http://suruchifialoke.com/2016-10-13-machine-learning-tutorial-iris-classification/.

+13. Khan Academy.
+2019.
+Scatterplots and correlation review (article) | Khan Academy.
+[ONLINE] Available at: https://www.khanacademy.org/math/statistics-probability/describing-relationships-quantitative-data/introduction-to-scatterplots/a/scatterplots-and-correlation-review.